Thapelo-Tsotetsi/stackapp_mxit/README.md

-stackapp_mxit
+#stackapp on mxit platform
 =============

-stackapp integrated with mxit
+stackapp integrated with mxit.
+The screenshots are available here: http://mxit.stackapp.co.za/images/

+The app is running Symfony 1.4, PHP ,Mysql(ORM) and Swiftmailer to handle the emails.